Iskuskov/kafka_mirror_maker_2_poc/README.md

 # Proof of Concept for MirrorMaker 2.0
-_Docker compose playground for Kafka MirrorMaker 2.0_
+_Docker compose sandbox for Kafka MirrorMaker 2.0_

 1. Start containers:
 `docker-compose up`